-This is a summary of our report on autonomous weapon systems and military artificial intelligence (AI) applications.
-Our research team is currently evaluating giving recommendations in this cause area.
+This is an executive summary of our investigation into autonomous weapon systems and military artificial intelligence (AI) applications

 The use and proliferation of autonomous weapon systems appears likely in the near future, but the risks of artificial intelligence (AI)-enabled warfare are under-studied and under-funded.
 Autonomous weapons and military applications of AI more broadly (such as early-warning and decision-support systems) have the potential to increase the risk factors for a variety of issues, including great power war, nuclear stability, and AI safety.
 Several of these issues are potential pathways towards existential and global catastrophic risks.
 Autonomy in weapon systems therefore affects both the long-term future of the world and the lives of billions of people today.